Skip to Main Content

 Emergencies

-Corpsmembers must be willing to respond to emergencies and be dispatched for lengthy periods of time.
+Corpsmembers must be willing to respond to wildfires, working closely to live fire, and be dispatched for lengthy periods of time with little notice.
+Fire crews may also respond to floods and other disasters.

 Eligibility